TLINDEN/viking-mode/README.md

 The default  key binding is C-d,  but you may  also bind it to  C-k or whatever you wish.

-If you press  C-d the first time,  the word at point  will be deleted.
+If you  press C-d the  first time, the word  at point will  be deleted (but if  there's no word  at point but  whitespaces or an  empty line, they will be deleted instead, which is the same as M-SPC).
-If you press  it again, the remainder  of the line from  point will be deleted.
-If pressed  again, the  whole line,  then the  paragraph and finally the whole buffer will be deleted.

 Like:

-    [keep pressing ctrl] C-d                  - word
-                         C-d C-d              - line remainder
+    [keep pressing ctrl] C-d                  - word | spc C-d C-d              - line remainder
                          C-d C-d C-d          - line
                          C-d C-d C-d C-d      - paragraph